blytkerchan/blytkerchan.github.io/_posts/2009-07-23-why-you-shouldnt-inflate-your-resume.markdown

 ---
 author: rlc
-comments: true
-date: 2009-07-23 00:39:11+00:00
-layout: post
-title: Why you shouldn't inflate your resume
-wordpress_id: 47
 categories:
 - Employment
 - Recruitment
 - Expertise
 - Education
 - Job Titles
 - Resume Accuracy
-tags:
-  - resume
+comments: true
+date: 2009-07-23 00:39:11+00:00
+layout: post
+title: Why you shouldn't inflate your resume
+wordpress_id: 47
 ---

 Many people inflate their resumes when they apply for a job.
 When I'm on the hiring side of the equasion, I tend to frown upon such practices: though I usually don't care much about references, I do check the outliers.
 But what I check more is expertise - and that's something I can't stand inflation on.